 Renegade burst free, kicking and Hong-Kong-Phooeying from the womb as a Japanese coin-op known as Nekketsu Kōha Kunio-kun (‘Hot Blood Tough Guy Kunio’ in English, obviously) developed by Technos in 1986.
-It revolves around second year student, Kunio, who attends the Nekketsu high school where he has become a self-appointed guardian angel and sole line of defense against merciless bullies from rival schools.
+It revolves around second-year student, Kunio, who attends the Nekketsu high school where he has become a self-appointed guardian angel and sole line of defence against merciless bullies from rival schools.

 It was deemed a tad too Japanesy for western audiences so when Taito rehashed it in the same year, they reworked all the graphics, deleted Kunio from the cast roster and swapped the storyline with a Juicy Lucy girlfriend-rescuing scenario.
 It was deemed so sinister and seedily adult-oriented there were actually calls for it to be banned, believe it or not!
 Incidentally, while Kunio went on to inspire 26 spin-off Nekketsu High games, Technos dropped the niche premise too where the arcades were concerned, instead turning their attention to the Americanised Double Dragon beat ’em up series in 1987, Kunio’s spiritual successor.